The Pianist’s Guide to Dance Accompaniment

 Guest presenters:

-Søren Bebe, internationally active pianist and composer, creator of Music for Ballet Class
+Søren Bebe, an internationally active jazz pianist from Denmark and author of Music for Ballet Class

 Winnie Cheung, international Argentinian tango piano and bandoneon artist